While some of you may have already read our 2016 article on the topic, we figured that a little refresher probably couldn't hurt.

 We hope you enjoyed this trip down gem buying and jewellery making lane as much as we enjoyed writing it up.

-If you did, feel free to support us by liking, commenting and sharing our posts on social media and, as usual, should you have any questions about the gem and jewellery world, feel free to let us know and we'll be happy to research it and post a fun article about it right after!
+If you did, feel free to support us by liking, commenting and sharing our posts on social media or by supporting A Gem Dealer's Journal through our Patreon's Page and, should you have any questions about the gem and jewellery world, feel free to let us know and we'll be happy to research it and post a fun article about it right after!

 Feel free to contact us directly for any enquires at firstname.lastname@example.org